ravicodry/Employee_Quiting_Second_Capstone/README.md

-# Employee_Quiting_FROM_JOB_Second_Capstone
+# Employee_LEAVING__JOB
 ZZZ company is facing an issue of human capital.They decide to check the status of each employee whether they will stay or leave the company.
 So that they can plan further recruitment accordingly.
-Secondly, company is investing so much time and money on hiring precess. so they want to have some solution for this problem.
+Secondly, company is investing so much time and money on hiring precess.They want to have some solution for this problem.